 The historical consolidated balance sheet data as of December 31, 2004 and December 30, 2005 and the historical consolidated statement of operations data for the fiscal years 2003, 2004 and 2005 have been derived from our consolidated financial statements, audited by KPMG LLP, independent registered public accounting firm, that are included elsewhere in this prospectus.
-The historical consolidated balance sheet data as of January 2, 2004 have been derived from our consolidated financial statements, audited by KPMG LLP that are not included in this prospectus.
-The historical consolidated balance sheet data as of June 30, 2006 and the historical consolidated statement of operations data for the fiscal six months ended July 1, 2005 and June 30, 2006 have been derived from our unaudited consolidated financial statements that are included elsewhere in this prospectus.
-In the opinion of our management, the historical consolidated balance sheet data as of June 30, 2006 and the historical consolidated statements of operations data for the fiscal six months ended July 1, 2005 and June 30, 2006 include all adjustments (consisting only of normal recurring adjustments) necessary to present fairly the data set forth therein.
-Our results of operations for the fiscal six months ended June 30, 2006 are not necessarily indicative of the results to be obtained for the full fiscal year.
+The historical consolidated balance sheet data as of January 2, 2004 have been derived from our consolidated in this prospectus.
+The historical consolidated balance sheet data as of September 29, 2006 and the historical consolidated financial statements that are included elsewhere in this prospectus.
+In the opinion of our management, the historical consolidated balance sheet data as of September 29, 2006 and the historical consolidated statements of operations data for the fiscal consolidated statements of operations data for the fiscal consolidated balance sheet data as of September 29, 2006 and the historical consolidated balance sheet data as of September 29, 2006 and the historical consolidated statements of operations data for the fiscal nine months ended September 30, 2005 and September 29, 2006 include all adjustments (consisting only of normal recurring adjustments) necessary to present fairly the data set forth therein.
+Our results of operations for the fiscal nine months ended September 29, 2006 are not necessarily indicative of the results to be obtained for the full fiscal year.